Buy Existing Laundromat or Build New: What’s The Right Move?

 Quick Summary

-Before you start your laundromat search, here are 3 most common entry points into the laundromat business to consider as you develop your business plan:
+Here are 3 most common entry points into the laundromat business to evaluate as you develop your business plan:

-1. Building out a new laundromat - Allows smarter market selection, better lease terms and superior long-term advantages over other options, but with a longer project timeline and upfront cost
+1. New laundromat buildout - Allows smarter market selection, better lease terms and superior long-term advantages over other options, but with a longer project timeline and upfront cost.

-2. Buying a laundromat business - Offers immediate cash flow, though carries a premium for a turnkey business with an existing customer base, may tie you to a sub-optimal location and may require you to fix or replace equipment or existing infrastructure
+2. Buy an existing turnkey laundromat business - Offers immediate cash flow, though carries a premium for buying an established coin laundry business, may tie you to a sub-optimal location, and often requires equipment replacement sooner than expected.

-3. Renovating a closed-down laundromat (dark store) - May present a value opportunity compared to new builds with an expedited timeline, but substantially higher risks from poor location fundamentals or hidden infrastructure costs.
+3. Renovate & reopen a closed down location (dark store) - May present a value opportunity compared to new builds with an expedited timeline, but carries substantially higher risks from poor location fundamentals or hidden infrastructure costs.

 Introduction

-A new build-out involves converting raw retail space into a modern laundromat from scratch.
+Building a laundromat from scratch involves converting empty shell retail space into a modern, branded store.
 This approach provides complete control over the geographic location, lease terms, layout, infrastructure, equipment selection, brand and market positioning.

 Credit: LRE Advisors